gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-03-07-a-year-in-the-life-of-a-playdate-game-developer.md

 So I thought it would be interesting to look back and take stock of the last year of me making stuff for Playdate.
 What did I finish?
 What did I abandon?
 What is still to come?

 After Sparrow Solitaire (a huge game that took around a year of development time split between myself and Mac Vogelsang), it took me a few months to figure out the right sort of size and scope that would allow me to make a game every month or two, whilst minimising the risk of not selling enough.
 By September I was well and truly *in the zone* and [created YOYOZO](/2023/11/21/yoyozo-how-i-made-a-playdate-game-in-39kb/) which went on to receive a commendation from Ars Technica as one of the ["Best Games of 2023"](https://arstechnica.com/gaming/2023/12/ars-technicas-best-video-games-of-2023/7).
+And at the [2023 Playdate Community Awards](https://play.date/games/community-awards-2023/), presented on 8th March 2024, Sparrow Solitaire won *Best Puzzle Game* and YOYOZO won *Best Arcade Game*.

 Somebody asked me if this is my full-time job?
 My answer is: yes, this is my only job and I do it as often as I'm able.
 It's certainly more complicated, due to various life stuff, but that's the gist of things.
 Over the last twelve months, I would say I've been productive for around half my time.